Indicia-Team/indicia-docs/site-building/iform/helpers/elasticsearch-report-helper.rst

 The `source` configuration contains a `@autoAggregationTable` setting which defines the
 following:
   * `unique_field` - the field name from the document structure to group rows on.
+Do not include the `.keyword` suffix for fields with keyword mappings.
+  * `fields` - array of additional fields to load which should be fields that have only 1 distinct value per unique field value.
+Do not include the `.keyword` suffix for fields with keyword mappings.
   * `size` - the number of buckets to load (resulting in a grid row each).
-  * `fields` - array of additional fields to load which should be fields that have only 1 distinct value per unique field value.
-  * `aggS` - list of Elasticsearch aggregation definitions for additional columns.
+  * `agggregation` - list of Elasticsearch aggregation definitions for additional columns.
 This might, for example, be `cardinality` aggregations to find the count of a field's unique values.
   * `orderby_aggs` - where an agg can result in memory problems in Elasticsearch, it is